walshg3/CSCIHW-2101-S2022/Project3/README.txt

 Front Man: Greg Walsh
 PROJECT 3 - SPRING 2022 - P&PS1
-EMAIL ME WHAT VERSION YOU WOULD LIKE AND I WILL ADD YOU TO A PRIVATE REPO
+EMAIL ME WHAT VERSION YOU WOULD LIKE AND I WILL ADD YOU TO A PRIVATE REPO MAKE SURE YOU EMAIL ME YOUR GITHUB USERNAME!!!!
+IF YOU DON'T HAVE ONE I WILL SEND THE CODE BUT GITHUB IS EASIER

 Task: Create a version of Episode 7 of Squid Games on Netflix.
 More information can be found here: